Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ![Screenshot of GitHub showing the Codespaces creation](./assets/create-codespaces.png)

-This will start the creation of a dev container environment, which is a pre-configured container with all the needed tools installed.
+This will initialize a development container with all necessary tools pre-installed.
 Once it's ready, you have everything you need to start coding.
-It even ran `npm install` for you!
+It will also automatically run `npm install` for you.

 <div class="info" data-title="note">

-> Codespaces includes up to 60 hours of free usage per month for all GitHub users, see [the pricing details here](https://github.com/features/codespaces).
+> GitHub Codespaces provides up to 60 hours of free usage monthly for all GitHub users.
+You can check out [GitHub's pricing details](https://github.com/features/codespaces) for more information.

 </div>

-#### [optional] Working locally with the dev container
+#### [optional] Local Development with the dev container

-If you prefer to work locally, you can also run the dev container on your machine.
+If you prefer working on your local machine, you can also run the dev container on your machine.
 If you're fine with using Codespaces, you can skip directly to the next section.

-To work on the project locally using a dev container, first you'll need to install [Docker](https://www.docker.com/products/docker-desktop) and [VS Code](https://code.visualstudio.com/), then install the [Dev Containers](https://aka.ms/vscode/ext/devcontainer) extension.
+1. Ensure you have [Docker](https://www.docker.com/products/docker-desktop), [VS Code](https://code.visualstudio.com/), and the [Dev Containers extension](https://aka.ms/vscode/ext/devcontainer) installed.

 <div class="tip" data-title="tip">